On algebraic structures of the Hochschild complex: Symmetric commutative open Frobenius algebras and BV-structure on shifted relative Hochschild homology

-for $x=a_0 [a_1,\cdots ,a_m]$ and $y= b_0 [b_1, \cdots ,b_n] \in C_*(A,A)$. \end{theorem} Note that the identities above hold because $A$ is an open Frobenius algebra.
-The product defined above is strictly associative, but commutative only up to homotopy, and the homotopy being given by
+for $x=a_0 [a_1,\cdots ,a_m]$ and $y= b_0 [b_1, \cdots ,b_n] \in \widetilde{C}_*(A) $. \end{theorem} \begin{proof} Note that the identities above hold because $A$ is an open Frobenius algebra.
+The product defined above is a chain map and is strictly associative because of the commutativity condition (hence the cocommutativity of the coproduct on $A$, see Proposition~\ref{pro-frob}).
+However it is commutative only up to homotopy.
+The homotopy is given by

-To prove that the 7-term relation holds, we adapt once again Chas-Sullivan's \cite{CS1} idea to a simplicial situation.
+To prove that the 7-term relation holds, we adapt once again the idea of Chas and Sullivan~\cite{CS1} to a simplicial situation.
 First we identify the Gerstenhaber bracket directly.
 Let